splunk/public-o11y-docs/sp-oncall/get-started/onboarding-milestones.rst

 #.
 Ensure all Splunk On-Call users have completed their User Trainings.
 #.
 Internal & External Resources made available, including:
    - Create internal documentation for Splunk On-Call
-   - XXXXXX Familiarize all Splunk On-Call users with the Splunk On-Call resources
+   - Familiarize all Splunk On-Call users with the Splunk On-Call resources
 #.
 Go Live!